 ~Professional ultra runner for Altra and Head Coach at Sharman Ultra.
 Best known for completing over 200 ultras and marathons, 3x Leadville Trail 100 Champion, Grand Slam of Ultrarunning record holder, and 8x top 10 at Western States 100 finisher.

-“My number 1 tip for increasing running stamina is consistency in training over a long period.
-There are no short-cuts.”
+“My number 1 tip to increase running stamina is consistency in training over a long period.
+There are no short-cuts to increase running stamina.”